qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i in send an email
 - its not sending my email
 - where is the send email
-- cannot send email only tbsp
-- emails will not send they just tbsp
+- emails will not send they just disappear
 - can i send an email to myself
 - emails are not sending for me
 - how can i send emails